FabricMC/community/docs/rules.md

 > Do not mention names from MCP, Mojang or other proprietary mappings, even if you use spoilers

+When writing code, you tend to give your variables, methods, classes and packages descriptive names — so that you know what they do at a glance.
+When Mojang released Minecraft, the included names were obfuscated (erased or masked), which makes it difficult to know what everything is for.
+Mappings exist to solve this problem, by taking Mojang's obfuscated names and translating them to something useful for mod developers.

 The Fabric project [is home to Yarn](https://github.com/FabricMC/yarn), a free, open-source alternative to proprietary Minecraft mapping projects.
 In order to ensure the legal security of Yarn's contributors, we require that proprietary names aren't talked about within our communities.
 This includes (but is not limited to) the following mappings:

 * Forge/MCP mappings